Backstory Can Kill Story…

 The kind of motivations that drive someone to pursue the wrong goal, or pursue it the wrong way, for 50-75% of the story.
 The kind of motivations that make someone cling to a goal when it threatens to destroy the romance.

-So let’s dive in to two of the most powerful keys.
+So let’s dive into one of the most powerful keys to crafting this sort of powerful backstory.

 Make It Compelling